sgelb/mapline/README.md

 are different styles available.
 Paper format, page margins and distance markers are customizable.
 You want a map in 1:85.000 on A5 paper along that winding river?
 No problem.

+### Development

+Logic and PDF generation of `mapline` are performed client-side.
+Main external libraries are [Mapbox GL JS](https://www.mapbox.com/mapbox-gl-js/) for map creation and [jsPDF](https://github.com/MrRio/jsPDF) for PDF generation.

+Before you can use `mapline`, you have to get your own [Mapbox access token](https://www.mapbox.com/help/create-api-access-token/).
+Save it in `src/mapboxtoken.js`:

+    export default '<your access token here';

+- `npm install` installs all needed dependencies
+- `gulp watch` starts a development server on localhost:9966
+- `gulp bundle` bundles everything in www/, ready to deploy

 ### Limitations